 Because BV is a result of an imbalance of bacteria, replacing the body's "friendly" bacteria may be helpful in some women.

 Various probiotics are available to buy online.
 Compare products, and the specific probiotics they contain, before making a purchase.

 STDs, also known as sexually transmitted infections (STIs), can occur as a result of having sexual contact with an infected person.

-The Centers for Disease Control and Prevention (CDC) say that STDs are at an unprecedented high in the United States, with millions of cases reported each year.
-People can reduce the risk of getting an STD by:
+The Centers for Disease Control and Prevention (CDC) say that STDs are at an unprecedented high in the United States, with

 - abstaining from sex